CGuichard/Huffman-Project/README.md

 ### Learn more

-You can learn more about the commands you can use with **make** by looking at the *commands.md* file
+You can learn more about the commands you can use with **make** by looking at the **commands.md** file

+## Documentation generation

+The documentation of this project can be generated using the software [Doxygen](http://www.doxygen.nl/)

+You can learn about how to install Doxygen [here](https://www.stack.nl/~dimitri/doxygen/manual/install.html)

+Use Doxygen with the **Doxyfile** file in the **doc/** folder to generate web-format documentation (html).
+You can use Doxygen with the Doxywizard, or if you can by typing in a terminal *(by being in the directory doc /)* the command:

+    doxygen Doxyfile

+If the version of Doxyfile is too old for your version of Doxygen, you can upgrade it with:

+    doxygen -u Doxyfile

+Do not hesitate to consult the documentation of Doxygen for any problem

 ## Standards used